9valid/Updated-DM-BOT/README.md

  1st You want to open the Index.js file with Notepad++/VScode or notepad!!

- 2nd Scroll down until you see "bot.run("TOKEN HERE")"
+ 2nd Scroll down until you see "client.login("TOKEN HERE")"

  3rd Insert your "BOT TOKEN" in the "TOKEN HERE" section